SocietyForArtisticResearch/rc-pandoc-help/01-01-A-about.md

 Research Catalogue (RC) content presented through some of our portals is peer reviewed, while the remaining expositions and other information are quality controlled by the individual author(s) themselves.
 As a result, the RC is highly inclusive.

 The open access and open source spirit of the RC is essential to its nature and serves its function as a connective and transitional layer between academic discourse and artistic practice, thereby constituting a discursive field for artistic research.

-The Research Catalogue is provided by the [Society for Artistic Research (SAR)](https://www.societyforartisticresearch.org "SAR website").
+The Research Catalogue is provided by the [Society for Artistic Research (SAR)](https://www.societyforartisticresearch.org "Society for Artistic Research").

 ## What can I use the RC for?